BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/basics/3-arrays.md

 A signal is a sequence of numbers.
 An array can realize this sequence.
 Therefore, it is no surprise that ``sclang`` offers a rich interface to create, manipulate and combine arrays.
+Thinking about multidimensional arrays can be both mind bending and mind expanding.

 ## Creation